baselime/docs/sending-data/cloudtrail.md

 Once connected, Amazon CloudTrail events will be sent to Baselime and become available for querying.

-!!!
-Essential
-To effectively monitor your applications deployed on AWS on Baselime, it is essential to connect Amazon CloutTrail events.
-These events are used to automatically register new AWS Lambda functions and Amazon API Gateways logs ingestion.
-!!!

 ---

 ## Why Amazon CloudTrail ?